reactive-python/reactpy/src/py/docs/source/index.rst

 - In a Jupyter Notebook - |launch-binder|

-- With an online editor - `iDOM Sandbox`_
+- With an online editor - `IDOM Sandbox`_

 Early Days
 ----------

-iDOM is still young.
+IDOM is still young.
 If you have ideas or find a bug, be sure to post an `issue`_ or create a `pull request`_.
 Thanks in advance!

 At a Glance
 -----------

-Let's use iDOM to create a simple slideshow which changes whenever a user clicks an image:
+Let's use IDOM to create a simple slideshow which changes whenever a user clicks an image:

 .. code-block::